 There are SO MANY outdoor-inspired clothing brands out there right now, it’s nuts.
 I recently tried out Homage National Park shirts and they are my favorite!
 They’re super comfy and have that vintage style without the vintage price (I’m looking at you, Parks Project vintage finds.)
 The hoodies (pictured) are also wonderful.

 National Park Inspired Candles

 I’ve wanted to try national park inspired candles for a while, but they’re a little too much for me to justify buying for myself right now.
 I would, however, buy them (and happily accept them) as gifts!
 I’ve seen some Parks Project candles at REI, but they look different than the ones on the Parks Project website.
 I’m not sure what the difference is other than variety.
-Uncommon Goods has three available on the higher end of the price scale.
+PaddyWax has some that are very minimal and sound delicious.
 Good and Well Supply Co. seems to have the biggest variety.

 National Park Posters or Postcards

 Just like the puzzles, there are about a million poster options from one map showing all the parks to individual retro style posters.
 I love the vintage style artwork and pick up postcards in that style almost everywhere I find them.
 There are a few different vintage styles to choose from usually.